JustinRobbins7/CSCI-8420-Team-1/CodeAnalysisForSSE.md

   4. CWE-291: Reliance on IP Address for Authentication
   5. CWE-307: Improper Restriction of Excessive Authentication Attempts
   6. CWE-308: Use of Single-factor Authentication
-  7. CWE-312: Cleartext Storage of Sensitive Information
+  7. CWE-312: Cleartext Storage of Sensitive Information:
   8. CWE-319: Cleartext Transmission of Sensitive information
   9. CWE-350: Reliance on Reverse DNS Resolution for a Security-Critical Action
   10. CWE-602: Client-Side Enforcement of Server-Side Security